deepakricky/learning/README.md

 In order to write to a file, we first open it in write or append mode after which, we use the python’s f.write() method to write to the file!

+OBJECT ORIENTED PROGRAMMING

+Solving a problem by creating object is one of the most popular approaches in programming.
+This is called object-oriented programming.
+This concept focuses on using reusable code

 WITH STATEMENT: The best way to open and close the file automatically is the with statement.